Chris J. Maddison

 CIFAR AI Chair, Vector Institute

 The success of large language models is driven by the abundance and natural structure of data.
 What does this tell us about our universe and ourselves?
 How can we use these insights to advance applications in other domains?
-I am interested in understanding how the statistical structure of real-world data influences the emergence of capabilities in AIs as they train on vast, heterogeneous datasets.
+I am also interested in understanding how the statistical structure of real-world data influences the emergence of capabilities in AIs as they train on vast, heterogeneous datasets.

 Group Members